dgarciarieckhof/Data-Odyssey/README.md

 1. **EPTSAML:** Enhancing a Pairs Trading strategy with the application of Machine Learning
 2. **SPGPS:** Spanning Groups - Building Relationships From Contextual Data
 3. **LBERT:** N classes classification using BERT models for long-text (N>2)
-4. **NTTW:** No Time To Watch - Building an AI-Powered Video Understanding System
 5. **VLMs:** Exploring Capabilities and Potential Use Cases for Visual Language Models
-6. **UIGT:** User Insights Gathering Tool - Extracting Insights From Audio Data
-7. **GENAIA:** Empowering Solutions Through Agentic AI Frameworks